Factbox: The violence and insecurity affecting Nigeria

 Kidnappings are also common on land, and last year, oil companies stepped up security for their installations.

-Additional reporting by Camillus Eboh and Felix Onuah in Abuja; Editing by Alexis Akwagiyira and Angus MacSwan
+Additional reporting by Camillus Eboh and Felix Onuah in Abuja; Editing by Alexis Akwagiyira, Giles Elgood and John Stonestreet

 Our Standards: The Thomson Reuters Trust Principles.